Haris Medunjanin

-Haris Medunjanin ([xâːris medûːɲanin]; born 8 March 1985) is a Bosnian professional footballer who plays as a midfielder for Eerste Divisie club PEC Zwolle.
+Haris Medunjanin ([xâːris medûːɲanin]; born 8 March 1985) is a Bosnian former professional footballer who played as a midfielder.
+He is the current assistant manager of Eredivisie club NEC Nijmegen.

 He started his professional career at AZ, who loaned him to Sparta Rotterdam in 2006.
 In 2008 he joined Valladolid, before signing with Maccabi Tel Aviv two years later.
 He was loaned to Gaziantepspor in 2012, signing on a permanent basis the following season; in 2016 he returned to Maccabi and, one year later, moved to the Philadelphia Union.

 Medunjanin represented the Netherlands at under-21 level, but in 2009 he decided to play for Bosnia and Herzegovina as a senior.
 His international career lasted until 2018, with the highlight being appearing at the 2014 FIFA World Cup.

 Club career

 AZ

-Medunjanin made his Eredivisie debut on 20 February 2005, with AZ Alkmaar.
+Medunjanin was born in Sarajevo, Socialist Republic of Bosnia and Herzegovina, Socialist Federal Republic of Yugoslavia.
+He made his Eredivisie debut on 20 February 2005, with AZ Alkmaar.
 During his three-year spell, however, opportunities were scarce.

-For the 2006–07 season, he was loaned to Sparta Rotterdam, being essential as the modest club finished 13th by scoring seven league goals.
+For the 2006–07 season, Medunjanin was loaned to Sparta Rotterdam.
+He was essential as the modest club finished 13th by scoring seven league goals.

 Valladolid

-After another unassuming campaign in Alkmaar, Medunjanin was acquired by Spain's Real Valladolid in August 2008, being relatively used in his first year (mainly as a substitute).
+After another unassuming campaign in Alkmaar, Medunjanin was acquired by Spain's Real Valladolid in August 2008.
+He was relatively used in his first year, mainly as a substitute.

 In 2009–10, Medunjanin netted all of his five La Liga goals as a late substitute.
 In January 2010, he and other teammates were fined €6,000 for breaching club discipline by "engaging in untimely nocturnal activities", and the team was also eventually relegated.